 About

-I'm a primatologist and artist from Texas and am currently a BioAnthropology PhD candidate at Indiana University - Bloomington in the PEEL, Co-director of the Himalayan Langur Project, and a 2024-25 CTRD NIH Pre-doctoral trainee
+I'm a primatologist and artist from Texas and am currently a BioAnthropology PhD candidate at Indiana University - Bloomington in PEEL, Co-director of the Himalayan Langur Project, and a 2024-25 CTRD NIH Pre-doctoral trainee

 2020: M.Sc Primate Behavior & Ecology, Central Washington University